eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

    - Verifiers MUST NOT establish trust for appraisal by pinning any CA or key material supplied by the Attester.

     > Note: The security properties of ceremony isolation depend significantly on the transport mechanism.
-See Section 6.5 for transport-specific security considerations regarding Verifier key management.
+See [](#verifier-key-compromise-impact-analysis) for transport-specific security considerations regarding Verifier key management.

 8. **Transport Minimalism**